 Due to my congenital heart defect, I have to stop using my hydraulic stepper during my recovery intervals following the high-intensity work portions of my low-impact HIIT workouts.

-My heart rate won’t back down properly unless I chill out off the mini-stepper.
+My heart rate won’t back down properly unless I chill out completely during my recovery minute.

 Any way you want to HIIT it is OK